Battle of Oravais: Aftermath

 The Swedish lieutenant Carl Johan Ljunggren retold the retreat from Oravais like this:

 "The darkness was such that despite continuous shovings one could not recognize the shover...
 Hundreds of noises came out of the night; everywhere the wounded wailed, each in his own language; artillerymen and coachmen yelled at their exhausted horses and bellowed scores of curses each time they became stuck, which happened all the time; wheels and weapons rattled, soldiers bellowed; all staggered from tiredness and hunger.
 Thus came the army finally to Nykarleby.
 The Russians hadn't followed, for their forces were also completely spent.

 The battle of Oravais had shown that the Swedish army was not tactically inferior to the Russian counterpart.
-However, the Swedish strategic situation was hopeless: allied only with Great Britain, it faced the overnight of Napoleon's Europe and its Russian ally.
+But the Swedish strategic situation seemed hopeless; allied only with Great Britain, it faced the overnight of Napoleon's Europe and its Russian ally.
 Oravais was merely one battle on the road to final Swedish defeat.

-The Swedes had lost 740 men in killed, wounded, captured or dispersed while the Russians had lost 121 killed, 665 wounded and 109 missing (presumed to be either killed or captured).
+Following the battle, Adlercreutz estimated between 1,100 and 1,200 Swedish losses.
+Hornborg, however, considers these figures exaggerated, instead citing the reports of each regiment's losses; accordingly, the Swedes had 103 killed, 276 wounded, and 361 missing (presumed to be either killed or captured).
+Russian sources puts the Swedish casualties at between 1,000 and 1,500 men.
+The Russians reported their own loss to 121 killed, 665 wounded and 109 missing (presumed to be either killed or captured), or between 1,000 and 1,100 men.
+Micheal Clodfelter agrees with some Russian figures, indicating 1,000 casualties on each side.